Schön Properties: History

 In August 2018, the Dubai agency cancelled two of Schon's projects, iSuites Smart Residences and Ava Residences.
 In August 2019, Schon Properties signed an agreement with its investors to complete Dubai Lagoon Lotus project.
-Schon commended the Real Estate Regulatory Authority officials for paving the way for completion of the Dubai Lagoon Lotus project along with their investors and contractors.
 The housing project comprises 442 units and is 500,000 square feet.

 In March 2022, it was reported that properties from the Dubai Lagoon project had been given to different developers in order to complete the development.

-Pakistan Super League
+Pakistan Super League 2017

 In June 2017, the company purchased the Multan Sultans cricket franchise of the Twenty20 Pakistan Super League for US$5.2 million per year for eight years, replacing Karachi Kings as the most expensive team in the league.
 That month it also launched another project in the investment park called iSuites, in a joint venture with the Al Hamad Group.

 In November 2018, Pakistan Cricket Board (PCB) along with Schon Properties mutually ended the eight-year ownership rights of Multan Sultans.
 A joint statement issued by Schon Properties and the PCB said that all rights in respect to the team have returned to the board.